 Party or relevant jurisdiction Canada Title of project Genomic stock identification techniques provide distribution information of regional groups of Atlantic salmon from eastern North America and estimates of exploitation in mixed stock marine fisheries Objective of research project Identify to regional groups the origin of salmon from mixed stock fisheries of Labrador (Canada), Saint-Pierre & Miquelon, and at West Greenland, estimate total catch by regional group and examine region specific variations in distribution at sea and availability of Atlantic salmon in marine fisheries.
 Brief description of research project The recently developed North American genetic database for Atlantic salmon is used to identify regional groups of salmon populations.
 These regional group characteristics are used to assign the origin of salmon sampled from mixed stock fisheries in Labrador, Saint-Pierre & Miquelon and at West Greenland.
-Additionnal historical scale samples from the Faroes fishery of the 1990s are being examined to determine the origin of salmon identified as being of North American source.
-The West Greenland samples will cover the period 2011 to 2014, the Labrador fishery samples the period 2006 to 2014, and the Saint-Pierre & Miquelin samples from 2011, 2013 and 2014.
-These results will be presented at the ICES Working Group meeting and subsequently the NASCO meeting in 2015.
-Dates during which research will take place 2013 - 2017 Area in which research will take place Eastern North America and samples from West Greenland Estimated number and weight of salmon to be retained Salmon samples are collected from existing marine salmon fisheries Resources Estimated cost of the research project £130, 100 DFO International Governance Strategy: 2014/2015: \$123K Can DFO GRDI program: 2014/2015: \$36.8K Can DFO Inkind (salary of Bradbury, Hamilton) - \$55K Can Other sources of Funds US NOAA - \$32K US Number of participating scientists 1 Name and e-mail address of coordinating scientist in charge of project Ian Bradbury, DFO Canada ian.bradbury@dfo-mpo.gc.ca Details of research vessels, e.g. name, registration, call sign and description of vessel Type and amount of gear and other equipment to be used
+Additional historical scale samples from the Faroes fishery of the 1990s are being examined to determine the origin of salmon identified as being of North American source.
+The West Greenland samples will cover the period 2011 to 2014, the Labrador fishery samples the period 2006 to 2017, and the Saint-Pierre & Miquelon samples from 2011, 2013 to 2017.
+These results will be presented at the ICES Working Group meeting and subsequently the annual NASCO meetings.
+Dates during which research will take place 2013 - 2019 Area in which research will take place Eastern North America and samples from West Greenland Estimated number and weight of salmon to be retained Salmon samples are collected from existing marine salmon fisheries Resources Estimated cost of the research project £123 K DFO International Governance Strategy: 2014/2019: £60 K DFO GRDI program: 2014/2018: £19 K DFO Inkind (salary of Bradbury, Hamilton) - £28 K Other sources of Funds US NOAA - £16 K Number of participating scientists 1 Name and e-mail address of coordinating scientist in charge of project Ian Bradbury, DFO Canada ian.bradbury@dfo-mpo.gc.ca Details of research vessels, e.g. name, registration, call sign and description of vessel Type and amount of gear and other equipment to be used

-Details of any collaborating I Ifremer - samples from the SPM fishery NASCO International Sampling Program: tissue samples from Greenland fisheries
+Details of any collaborating Ifremer - samples from the SPM fishery countries NASCO International Sampling Program: tissue samples from Greenland fisheries